lca85/ThriftServer/README.md

-This is a C# Thrift Server
+This is a C# Thrift example server